 BookShark provides you with a base schedule that you can choose to follow as you like.
 My favorite part of the history schedule is the read-aloud part.
 They tell you which book to read, how much to read each day.
 They also provide you with the books too so no fear of not having the book you need when you need it.

-We start each school morning with reading now.
-It has been a lovely, slow and relaxing way to get our days started.
+We start each school morning by reading now.
+It has been a lovely, slow, and relaxing way to get our days started.
 All of us sit together on the sofa to read a chapter or two.
 No more jumping right into math or spelling.
 Easing into school in the morning or the afternoon is more our style now.

 What happens when you just don’t want to read anymore or your kids are tired of hearing your voice?
 Audiobooks.
 In fact, after a few books, that’s what I decided to grab.
 Instead of me reading Henry Huggins I requested it in audiobook form from the library for us to all listen to.
 And because listening to Neil Patrick Harris read it is much better than listening to my own voice.

 The Reading with History 1 curriculum comes with a number of great read-aloud books, a whole school year of them.
 So far we have read Charlotte’s Web (our favorite without a doubt), Little Pear, and Owls in the Family which was awesome in part because it takes place in Saskatoon, Saskatchewan.